Born to Run (Terminator: The Sarah Connor Chronicles): Plot

-Cameron effects Sarah's escape, avoiding using lethal force on jail personnel while a monitoring John Henry assists by unlocking all the facility's doors.
+Cameron affects Sarah's escape, avoiding using lethal force on jail personnel while a monitoring John Henry assists by unlocking all the facility's doors.
 Sarah decides to meet with Weaver immediately, and wants Cameron to destroy John Henry.
 John confesses his love to his mother amid his concerns about her health.
 At their meeting, Weaver begins to speak of their common enemy, Skynet, but is interrupted by a flying drone attack.
-Weaver expands its body to shield them from the resulting blast, revealing its nature to the Connors and a shocked Ellison.
+Weaver expands her body to shield them from the resulting blast, revealing her nature to the Connors and a shocked Ellison.
 They afterwards quickly make their way to the basement, and Weaver claims that Sarah's son cannot save the world without "her son", John Henry.

 They discover John Henry missing and an immobile Cameron sans processor.
 An apology to John flashes across the screen of a nearby monitor.
 Weaver reveals that John Henry was being built to fight Skynet and has departed into the future by activating a time displacement device.
-Weaver activates the time displacement device and takes itself and John forward in time, leaving Sarah and Ellison behind.
+Weaver activates the device and takes herself and John forward in time, leaving Sarah and Ellison behind.
 Weaver and John (but not Cameron) arrive naked in the future.
 Hearing voices, Weaver vanishes as John dons a nearby coat to cover himself and is captured by a human patrol led by Derek Reese (Brian Austin Green).
 John is shocked to see him alive again, and more so to learn that not only does Derek not know him, but no one else has ever heard of him, either.
 John turns to see the man who will be his father, Kyle Reese (Jonathan Jackson), and Allison Young (Summer Glau).
 In the room in which John and Weaver had arrived, Sarah's disembodied voice echoes unheard amidst a crackle of time displacement energy that she loves John too.